EvTheFuture/loc2mapbot/README.md

 # loc2mapbot
 Telegram bot to collect and display Live Locations in IITC

+__Requirements__
+* A Working web server with PHP and SSL support

+* A MySQL or MariaDB Database

+* PHP support in CLI

+* A valid certificate for your web server

 __**** VERY IMPORTANT ****__
 YOU MUST INITIATE ALL CONFIGURATION BY FOLLOWING THESE STEPS